Alice

 Step y/x

-Alice chooses the secret key \( sk = a \) and computes the public key \( pk = (p, g, A) \) which she sends to Bob.
+Alice chooses a secret key \( sk = a \) and computes the public key \( pk = (p, g, A) \), which she sends to Bob.

-To compute \( c_{1} \) Bob needs an random ephemeral key \( k \) that is unique for this encryption.
+To compute \( c_{1} \), Bob needs a random ephemeral key \( k \) that is unique for this encryption.

 Bob uses Alice's public key \( pk = (p, g, A) \) to encrypt the message \( m \).